unconferenceCanberra/unconfcbr-website/conduct.md

 The following behaviors are expected and requested of all community members:

-- Participate in an authentic and active way.
+- Please participate in an active and/or authentic way.
 In doing so, you contribute to the health and longevity of this community.
 - Exercise consideration and respect in your speech and actions.
 - Attempt collaboration before conflict.
 - Refrain from demeaning, discriminatory, or harassing behavior and speech.